perltidy/perltidy/BUGS.md

 # Perltidy open BUGS and LIMITATIONS

-You can help perltidy evolve into a better program.
-If you think you have hit a bug or weird behavior, or have a suggested improvement, please send a note to perltidy at users.sourceforge.net.

 This file only lists open bugs.
 For bugs which have been fixed, see the ChangeLog.

 ## The --extrude and --mangle options can produce code with syntax errors